Steve Cohen (politician): Budget

 Cohen voted against prioritizing spending in the event the debt limit was reached.
 He voted to create an $825 billion economic recovery package as well as an additional $192 billion anti-recession stimulus in 2009.
 He supported additional stimulus packages and bailouts, such as the GM and Chrysler bailout.

 Cohen supports raising Senate salaries.
 He also supports extending unemployment benefits from 39 weeks to 59 weeks.
 He opposes any move to privatize Social Security.

 Gun control

 Cohen supports a ban on private gun sales without a background check and on "fire sales" of firearms, but supports the right to bear concealed firearms.
-He supports educating children on gun safety through a school program.
-Cohen was also one of 80 House members to sign a letter to Obama urging him to ban the importation of military-style semiautomatic firearms.
+He also supports educating children on gun safety through a school program.
+Cohen was also one of 80 House members to sign a letter to President Barack Obama urging him to ban the importation of military-style semiautomatic firearms.

 Energy

 To expand funds available for research and development of alternative energy sources, Cohen supports an excess profits tax on oil companies.
 He supports investments in solar, wind, and hybrid cars.
-He supports offering tax credits and incentives to companies that adopt renewable and clean energy methods.
+He also supports offering tax credits and incentives to companies that adopt renewable and clean energy methods.
 He supports the regulation of oil and gas prices and seeks to criminalize oil cartels like OPEC.
 He opposes offshore drilling and seeks to revoke tax incentives for exploration of oil and gas.